ceticamarco/dc/man.md

 ## Strings

-_dc_ has a limited ability to operate on strings as well as on numbers; the only things you can do with strings are print them and execute them as macros (which means that the content of a string can executed as a _dc_ program).
+_dc_ has a limited ability to operate on strings as well as on numbers; the only things you can do with strings are print them and execute them as macros (which means that the content of a string can execute as a _dc_ program).
 Any kind of stack can hold strings, and _dc_ always knows whether any given object is a string or a number.
 Some commands such as arithmetic operations demand numbers as arguments and print errors if given strings.
 Other commands can accept either a number or a string; for example, the **p** command can accept either and prints the object according to its type.